rollersteaam/ultra/README.md

 # Ultra
-Become ultimate in all your desired talents, with habit science designed game Ultra.
+Time your talents and keep up a semi-daily streak to earn ultra: a mark of mastery that shows one step of significant improvement in an activity.

 [Try out the app here!](https://rollersteaam.github.io/ultra/)

-## Total Project Time
+## Total Project Development Time
 49.28 tracked hours + 6.5 untracked hours = 55.78 = 56.0 hours (rnd.
 2sf)

-## What is Ultra?
+## How does Ultra work?
 Ultra times how long you practice a talent, allowing you to earn ultra.
 1 ultra is the equivalent of 7 consecutive days of 30 minutes practice, or 40 hours of total consistent progress.

 Both will progress towards an ultra, so you can put in as much effort as you want and be rewarded for it.
 1 ultra represents 1 step of major improvement in a talent.
 If you don't keep up at minimum 30 minutes of practice, every other day for a talent, you'll lose 1 ultra.